Hirokazu Tategata's Danceable LIFE Vol.4

 Hirokazu Tategata (dancer/choreographer)

 I've been teaching jazz dance at university for about three years.
-The opportunity was to make a guest appearance in the role of Karavos in "Sleeping Beauty" by Momoko Tani Ballet.
-It was a great experience for me to study the classical ballet stage, which I had never expected to call a full-scale work that asked the former principal of the Russian Kirov Ballet Company to direct and choreograph.
+The motivation was to make a guest appearance as Karavos in "Sleeping Beauty" by Momoko Tani Ballet.
+It was a great experience for me to study classical ballet, and it was so unexpected that I could call it a full-scale work that asked a former principal of the Russian Kirov Ballet Company to direct and choreograph.

 From that connection, he asked, "Can you take the jazz dance class at Senzoku Gakuen College of Music?"

-Actually, when I was in my twenties, I had taught at a culture center for a short period of time, but when it comes to university classes, the hurdles are high.
+Actually, when I was in my 20s, I used to teach at the Cultural Center for a short period of time, but when it comes to university classes, the hurdles are high.
 I wanted to dance while I was still active, so I thought that I wasted time.
-But I rarely get such an opportunity.
-Dance cannot be left as an entity like paintings and music, so I thought it would be good if I could convey what I had learned to the younger generation, so I accepted it.
+However, I rarely get such an opportunity.
+Dance cannot be left as an entity like paintings and music, so I thought it would be good if I could convey what I had learned to younger generations, so I accepted it.

 The problem is "what to convey."
 I'm not an elite dancer, so it's not a technical example.
 I think you should give it a try because you asked me so much, but I have the courage to "teach" the students.